mayankagarwal09/dev-portfolio/README.md

 ## Setup 🔧

-From your command line, first clone Dev Portfolio:
+From your command line, first clone Dev LICS:

 ```bash
 # Clone the repository